 Kevin joined Watsi on April 14th, 2013.
-Two years ago, Kevin became the 3282nd member to automatically support a new Watsi patient every month.
-Since then, 2,674 more people have become monthly donors!
-Kevin's most recent donation traveled 8,500 miles to support Elimlim, a 20-year-old from Kenya, to fun mobility restoring leg surgery.
+Three years ago, Kevin became the 3282nd member to automatically support a new Watsi patient every month.
+Since then, 3,211 more people have become monthly donors!
+Kevin's most recent donation traveled 8,500 miles to support Max, an 8-year-old from Kenya, to fund surgery for his broken arm.

 Elimlim is the oldest in a family of three children.
 He and his siblings depend on their mother because their father passed away in 2019.
 They live together in a single traditional Masai house made of mud, sticks, and grass.
 He is currently a full-time student and his healthcare would normally be covered by his university, but due to COVID-19 he is no longer receiving those benefits.
 In 2017, Elilim was hit by a stray bullet during a school shooting.
 Since then, he has undergone a series of surgeries to repair his fractured leg.
 Now, Elimlim has to undergo another bone transport surgery in order for him to walk again.
 Fortunately, our medical partner, African Mission Healthcare, can help.
 They are requesting $1,500 to help fund the cost of his surgery and care.
 We need your help to cover the cost of his treatment.
 This life-changing surgery will significantly improve Elimlim's quality of life.
 "I will be happy to get well so that my whole family does not have to take care of me anymore," shared Elimlim.